 During the GD, many people had jobs “created” by the government, thus creating a very low unemployment rate, but these jobs were not easing the depression.
 Why?
 Because most if not all of these jobs were unproductive, and if nothing is being produced, then there cannot be economic growth.

 This is why the depression did not end for another ten years or so after the New Deal was established.
 What the Great Depression has taught us is that the government, no matter how large, cannot fix economic recessions or depressions.
 The reasoning is simple, and leaves little to the imagination after an understanding of what really happened during the GD.
-So the message being taught by academia and the message largely accepted by society is false, that FDR did not “save” America with the New Deal, and that the New Deal actually extended the depression, although we’re not sure by how long.
+So the message being taught by academia and the message largely accepted by society is false; FDR did not “save” America with the New Deal.
+The New Deal actually extended the depression, although we’re not sure by how long.
 The next time you hear this message, you will be at least be equipped with some facts from that era to prove your point, that FDR hurt America with the New Deal, and that no, WWII did not stop the GD either.
 It just made the suffering worse.